You've probably heard of the importance of good circulation for healthy hair and overall wellness.

 Let's examine the data.

-Many dermatologists believe that there is ample blood circulation in all scalps, even in scalps with thinning hair.
-The reason for their conviction is they notice plenty of blood when they cut into balding scalps.
+Many hair researchers believe that there is ample blood circulation in all scalps, even in scalps with thinning hair.
+The share that they notice plenty of blood when they cut into balding scalps.

 But because the science of hair loss is a bit more complicated, let's dive deeper.